 12. Aloe Vera Remedy for Cracked Heels

 While aloe vera is beneficial for overall health, it can also prove useful to heal your cracked feet.
 You need to mix certain herbs with this gel to cure your fissures and get smooth feet.
 This remedy is good for people with diabetes too.
-Diabetic foot when cracked may harbor bacteria and germs giving rise to further complications.
+Diabetic foot when cracked may harbour bacteria and germs giving rise to further complications.
 Tulsi being antimicrobial is good for such cracks on diabetic foot.
 Even neem leaves can be used for cracked heels when suffering from diabetes.

 - Aloe vera gel- 2 tbsp